D.Y. Begay

 D.Y.
 Begay (born 1953) is a Navajo textile artist born into the Tóʼtsohnii (Big Water) Clan and born from the Táchiiʼnii (Red Streak Earth) Clan.

 Biography

-Begay is a fourth generation weaver who grew up surrounded by women weavers.
+Begay is a fifth-generation weaver who grew up surrounded by women weavers.
 From them she learned sheep herding and shearing, and how to work with wool.
-She learned to spin and card wool, and traditional Navajo weaving.
+She learned to spin and card wool, and traditional Navajo weaving techniques.
 Her mother taught her to identify plants to make dyes and to understand the dyeing process.
 At the age of 12, Begay sold her first rug.
 She later studied fiber arts at Arizona State University where she received her teacher's certificate.
-She lives in Tselani on the Navajo Nation and in Santa Fe, New Mexico.
+She lives in Tsélaní on the Navajo Nation and in Santa Fe, New Mexico.

 Artwork

 Begay's artwork is influenced by her Navajo identity, the forms of nature and the colors of the landscape, flora and fauna.
 She experiments with combining a natural color palette with unconventional non-reservation color.
 In a video produced by the Virginia Museum of Fine Arts, she describes how she makes dyes from plant matter and soils, and thinks of the weaving process as analogous to "painting with yarn".
 The horizonal motifs in her work are reflective of the vistas, mesas and plateaus in Navajo country.
 Some of the ingredients in her dyes are chamisa, juniper berries, sage and a particular fungus that grows on juniper trees.
 She obtains her wool from her sister who is a sheep farmer.

 Begay has traveled extensively to Bolivia, Guatemala, and Mexico to learn with other indigenous makers.

 She describes her work in relation to her cultural heritage: "Everything in my weaving is natural.
 I use the same techniques passed from my ancestors to me to create designs that have artistic and traditional value."